JohnBlue-git/Process-Thread-Synchronization_Note/README.md

 ```

 - **mutex**:
+  - Proccess:  Attempt to Lock  >  Check Lock State  >  Acquire Lock  >  CPU Blocking  >  Context Switch (it's likely to happened): The operating system performs a context switch, saving the state of the blocked thread and scheduling another thread for execution.
   - It is late introduced and could be the complicatest lock in Linux.
 It will use lock() and unlock() to perform blocking.
   - **mutex** has lock own and the lock should be unlock by the same owner.